Pennsylvania Railroad class T1: Nos. 6110 & 6111

 Topography on the Ft.
 Wayne Division meant it was common for engine crews to push their locomotives to make up time.
 This was no difference to the T1's, but presented new issues for the shop personnel.
 On top of the challenges of maintaining the valve gear, making repairs was even more troublesome.
 The one other locomotive with Franklin Type A (also allocated to the Ft.
 Wayne Division) wasn't powerful enough to challenge the speed threshold of its poppet valves, let alone exceed it.
 By contrast, the reported speed exploits of the S1 could have been easily remedied due to its use of familiar Walschaerts motion.
 Thus the multiple unexpected failures lead to the T1's taking longer to return to service.
-No. 6110 accumulated 120,000 miles by April 1944, implying a lower monthly average than the S1 or the K4's.
+No. 6110 accumulated 120000 mi by April 1944, implying a lower monthly average than the S1 or the K4's.

 Late 1944 saw a Norfolk & Western J class trialed on the Ft.
 Wayne Division, at the suggestion of Vice President Symes due to dissatisfaction with the T1's performance.
 J class No. 610 ran several trains reliably at speeds up to 110 mph.
 Numerous benefits were displayed over the duplexes, with the J having better acceleration, better steaming on poor coal, and ride quality only outmatched by the S1.
 The PRR was impressed, but were not sold on the 4-8-4.
 The J's overall acceleration to 100 mph was lacking compared to the T1, and reports of wheelslip occurred.
-The biggest concern was the machinery speeds created by the 70 inch wheel diameter, and the failure risks.
+The biggest concern was the machinery speeds created by the 70 in driving wheels, and the failure risks.
 One run with 610 saw a set of valve gear seize up at 110 mph just east of Ft.
 Wayne, though this was primarily from improper lubrication.
 While prone to slippage and valve failures, the T1's never experienced such high-speed failures of their reciprocating motion.
 The 610 was returned to the N&W in early January 1945.